 Runner Duck’s latest release Space Crew, a SciFi strategy game that seemed to light my brain up in all the right places but sadly also a game that my wallet can’t keep up with right now.
-The Space Crew concept of managing a real-time battle by not just assigning crew placements but also juggling that with what’s going on outside of the ship too looked amazing, though as with most things around this time of year, it’s going to have to sadly be one of those things I look forward to in 2021.
+The Space Crew concept of managing a real-time battle by not just assigning crew placements but also handling what’s going on outside of the ship looked amazing, though as with most things around this time of year, it’s going to have to sadly be one of those things I look forward to in 2021.

+When noticing Bomber Crew’s inclusion in a recent sale, it was something I picked up instantly.
 And I couldn’t be happier with my decision.

-The range of customization options for your crew will similarly be ever-increasing the more you play, leading you to be able to spec out your crew for the chills of lengthy high altitude flying, or wrap them in armour to survive as best they can amidst the dangers of flying at low altitudes.
+The range of customization options for your crew similarly be ever-increasing the more you play, leading you to be able to spec out your crew for the chills of lengthy high altitude flying, or wrap them in armour to survive as best they can amidst the dangers of flying at low altitudes.

 The fun and fast-paced intensity of combat can be brutal at times, but never leads you into frustration, you always feel like you’re getting a little bit better, a little bit faster at issuing commands and a little bit wiser on how to approach the games more danger-filled zones with every attempt, even if you manage to fail a mission the game won’t exactly punish you beyond how punished you’ve probably already been in the process.
 You’ll just have to rehire, retrain, rebuild, and get yourself back out there again.